websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/the-structure-of-osgi-bundles-containing-npm-packages.md

-# The Structure of OSGi Bundles Containing npm Packages
+# OSGi Bundles and npm Package Structure

 To deploy JavaScript modules, you must create an OSGi bundle with the npm dependencies extracted from the project's `node_modules` folder and modify them to work with the [Liferay AMD Loader](https://github.com/liferay/liferay-amd-loader).
 The liferay-npm-bundler automates this process for you, creating a bundle similar to the one below: